apache/turbine-fulcrum-intake/README.txt

 --------------------------------------------------------------------------
 B U I L D I N G
 --------------------------------------------------------------------------
-You must have Maven 2.x. or 3.x
+You must have Maven 3.x

 Building the Fulcrum from SVN is very easy.
 Fulcrum has been Maven-enabled.
 Please refer to the Maven Getting Started document for